QMCPACK/qmcpack/nexus/docs/user_guide/examples.rst

 creation / annihilation operations are applied at VMC level to simulate optical excitations.
 Compared to the ground state bulk calculations, a tiling matrix that is commensurate with the wavevectors involved in the excitation must be chosen.
-This process has been automatized in Nexus using the "get_band_tiling" function.
+This process has been automated in Nexus using the "get_band_tiling" function.
 There are two VMC scripts in this lab that generate the tiling matrix in different ways: ``vmc.py`` script uses a non-optimal tiling matrix from Lab 5 in QMCPACK, whereas